EXPLAINER: How Congress will count Electoral College votes

 WHO IS EXPECTED TO OBJECT?

-Dozens of House Republicans and a smaller group of GOP senators are expected to object to the count from some swing states where Trump has alleged fraud, despite the consensus of nonpartisan election officials and even Trump’s former attorney general that there was none.
-None of the members have presented detailed evidence and none of them objected to the swearing-in of congressional lawmakers who won election on the same ballots.
+Dozens of House Republicans and a smaller group of GOP senators are expected to object to the count from at least six swing states where Trump has alleged fraud, despite the consensus of nonpartisan election officials and even Trump’s former attorney general that there was none.
+None of the members have presented detailed evidence and few of them have called into question the elections of congressional lawmakers who won election on the same ballots.

+More than 100 House Republicans, led by Ohio Rep. Jim Jordan and Alabama Rep. Mo Brooks, have said they plan to object to the results from Arizona, Georgia, Michigan, Nevada, Pennsylvania and Wisconsin.

-In the Senate, Missouri Sen. Josh Hawley was the first to say he would join with the House Republicans.
-On Saturday, Sen. Ted Cruz of Texas announced a coalition of 11 additional senators who vowed to vote against unspecified state electors on Wednesday unless Congress appoints an electoral commission to immediately conduct an audit of the election results.
+In the Senate, Missouri Sen. Josh Hawley was the first to say he would join with the House Republicans to object to the Pennsylvania results.
+On Saturday, Sen. Ted Cruz of Texas announced a coalition of 11 additional senators who vowed to vote against state electors on Wednesday unless Congress appoints an electoral commission to immediately conduct an audit of the election results.
 Hawley and Cruz are both among potential 2024 presidential contenders.

+Georgia Sen. Kelly Loeffler, who is up for election in Georgia’s Tuesday runoff, said at a rally with Trump on Monday that she will also join in on the challenges.

+It is unclear if senators will join with the House Republicans on all six states.
+Cruz is expected to object to Arizona, which comes early in the count, and Loeffler may object to her home state of Georgia, according to people familiar with the planning who requested anonymity to discuss it.

 Several other Senate Republicans have criticized the effort as well, including Texas Sen. John Cornyn and South Dakota Sen. John Thune, the No. 2 Senate Republican.
 Thune said last month that any objections will go down “like a shot dog” in the Senate.

-On Sunday, Nebraska Sen. Ben Sasse said the challenge is “‘bad for the country and bad for the party.”
+Nebraska Sen. Ben Sasse said the challenge is “bad for the country and bad for the party.”
+South Carolina Sen. Tim Scott said “no justice, judge or fact finder has found evidence indicating the election results in those states should be overturned.”

+Arkansas Sen. Tom Cotton, another possible contender in 2024, said challenging the results “would take away the power to choose the president from the people, which would essentially end presidential elections and place that power in the hands of whichever party controls Congress.”

 WHAT IS PENCE’S ROLE?

-Pence’s role is largely ceremonial and he has no power to affect the outcome.
+Pence’s role is largely ceremonial and he has no power to affect the outcome, despite Trump’s wishes to the contrary.

 The role of the vice president as presiding officer is often an awkward one, as it will be for Pence, who will be charged with announcing Biden’s victory — and his own defeat — once the electoral votes are counted.